origin-1/gulp-eslint-new/README.md

 The working directory.
 This must be an absolute path.
 Default is the current working directory.

 The working directory is where ESLint will look for a `.eslintignore` file by default.
-It is also the base directory for any relative paths specified in the options (e.g. `options.overrideConfigFile`, `options.resolvePluginsRelativeTo`, `options.rulePaths`, `options.overrideConfig.extends`, etc.).
+It is also the base directory for any relative paths specified in the options (e.g. `overrideConfigFile`, `resolvePluginsRelativeTo`, `rulePaths`, `overrideConfig.extends`, etc.).
 The location of the files to be linted is not related to the working directory.

 ##### `options.ignore`